Preserving Relationships in the Midst of Political Turmoil

 In your hearts honor Christ the Lord as holy, always being prepared to make a defense to anyone who asks you for a reason for the hope that is in you; yet do it with gentleness and respect, having a good conscience, so that, when you are slandered, those who revile your good behavior in Christ may be put to shame.

-If the Lord uses your gracious behavior to open a door for sharing the gospel with others, one way to do so would be to walk them through RW360’s Transformed pamphlet, which provides simple gospel presentation and clear examples of how Jesus transforms our lives when we put our trust in him.
+If the Lord uses your gracious behavior to open a door for sharing the gospel with others, one way to do so would be to walk them through RW360’s Transformed pamphlet, which provides a simple gospel presentation and clear examples of how Jesus transforms our lives when we put our trust in him.

 How to Lose Graciously